thierry-martinez/refl/README.md

 Once `refl` is derived for a given type, values of this type can be used on all (compatible) functions.
-This is the main motivation behind `ppx_refl`: instead of having to decide which derivers to use at the type declaration point, it is sufficient to derive only `refl`, and then this type can be used with all functions operating on such runtime representations, even functions that are defined after the
+This is the main motivation behind `refl`: instead of having to decide which derivers to use at the type declaration point, it is sufficient to derive only `refl`, and then this type can be used with all functions operating on such runtime representations, even functions that are defined after the